zushenyan/eng-note/linking-words/README.md

 - In case of
   - `Bring a map in case of getting lost.`
   - `Take your mobile in case of needing a call.`
+- (the fact that)
+  - `We are unable to go out because of the fact that it's raining.`
+  - `We are unable to go out owning to the fact that it's raining.`

 # Adverbs
 - However